The Best Bridge Camera of 2015 - We select some of the best bridge cameras currently on the market

 Street price: £280

-Despite being nearly two years old now, the Fujifilm HS50 EXR remains highly regarded, thanks to its DSLR styling and good sensor technology.
+Despite being relatively old now, the Fujifilm HS50 EXR remains highly regarded thanks to its DSLR styling and good sensor technology.

 In this case it’s a 16MP chip that also incorporates an array of phase detect pixels to provide what Fujifilm claims was the fastest AF of any bridge camera in the world at time of release.